cnr-isti-vclab/meshlab/src/README.md

 	make

 This configuration contains the info for building meshlab with a minimal set of plugins.
-[//]: # (TODO: jhead does not allow to add this: with no external dependencies and usually compile with no problem.)

 Some plugins of MeshLab need external libraries.
 All the required libraries are included in the `meshlab/src/external` folder, that are automatically compiled before MeshLab in all its configurations.